Some (too-)simple tricks for running a generative classifier (on CPU)

 I am actually surprised to find that this is the default behavior, but then I understand that PyTorch is ultimately a framework for training and this is actually needed and makes sense.
 But in inference this is not really needed in two perspectives:

-1. first, we only care about the last position, so the projections at the other positions are wasted work.
-Only of the is neededIn PyTorch this is logits_to_keep=1; in ONNX a slice node on the graph; llama.cpp and most runtimes already return only the last position..
+- first, we only care about the last position, so the projections at the other positions are wasted work.
+Only of the is neededIn PyTorch this is

-2. Even for that one last position, we are actually only interested in the three label tokens, so projecting onto the whole vocabulary is also wasted work.
+logits_to_keep=1; in ONNX we need to prune the computation graph with a slice node; llama.cpp and some other runtimes already return only the last position.. - Even for that one last position, we are actually only interested in the three label tokens, so projecting onto the whole vocabulary is also wasted work.
 Only of the are needed.

 This means a much smaller multiplication and an updated version of Equation 1, the classification head really shall be three rows of the lm_head all along if we only care about the classification.